Grayingham

 Grayingham is a village and civil parish in the West Lindsey district of Lincolnshire, England.
-The population of the civil parish at the 2011 census was 123 It is situated 1 mi south from Kirton in Lindsey, 8 mi north-east from Gainsborough and 8 miles south from Scunthorpe.
+The population of the civil parish at the 2011 census was 123.
+It is situated 1 mi south from Kirton in Lindsey, 8 mi north-east from Gainsborough and 8 miles south from Scunthorpe.

 The name Grayingham derives from the Old English Gra(ga)+inga+ham for "homestead of the family of a man named Graeg".
 The name is listed in the 1086 Domesday Book as "Graingeham".

 Grayingham Grade II* listed Anglican church is dedicated to Saint Radegund.
-Originating from the 13th and 14th century, it was rebuilt in 1773 or 1797 leaving the Early English tower and west doorway intact.
-A further restoration was carried-out in 1870 by James Fowler.
-The 19th century reredos is by A. B. Skipwith, and a copper-gilt relief of the crucifixion by Conrad Dressler.
+Originating from the 13th and 14th century, it was rebuilt in 1773 or 1797, leaving the Early English tower and west doorway intact.
+A further restoration was carried out in 1870 by James Fowler.
+The 19th-century reredos is by A. B. Skipwith, and a copper-gilt relief of the Crucifixion is by Conrad Dressler.

+An extension to the south of the church was completed in Spring 2025, the church now has the addition of a servery, Toilet and extra meeting space.

 Notable people

 The English ecologist Adrian Woodruffe-Peacock was Rector of Grayingham towards the end of his life.
 He died in this post in 1922.